DoDAO-io/dodao-defi-course/generated/questions/blockchain_basics.md

 Hint: Front Running

-Explanation: Miners get themselves an earning other than mining by "front-running" , where they put their buy orders before a big order.
+Explanation: Miners get themselves an earning other than mining by "front-running", where they put their buy before a big order.